Home Page

 The Sightmaster Corporation has taken advantage of the "one-way" mirror to present a viewing screen that looks like a decorative mirror when the set is turned off.
 As the photograph shows, the receiver resembles a period furniture piece.
 When it is turned on, the cathode-ray tube transmits the image through the mirror.
 Since the mirror is not quite completely transparent, it is said to act as a filter, reducing glare.
 The manufacturer is offering custom installations with the Sightmirror as well as the standard receiver.

-Article from the September, 1948 issue of Radio & Television News
+September, 1948 Radio & Television News